Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/FormBundle/UPGRADE-3.2.md

 Upgrade Instructions
 ====================

-## To v3.1.2 with form submission field order support
+## To v3.2 with form submission field order support

 To upgrade from a previous version, you have to copy the Doctrine migrations file from this bundle (Resources/DoctrineMigrations/Version20150527162434.php) to your app/DoctrineMigrations/ folder and run it: ```app/console doctrine:migrations:migrate```

-This migration will:
-* create a new columns in the `kuma_form_submission_fields` table
+This migration will create a new column in the `kuma_form_submission_fields` table.

 In case you made any custom FormSubmissionFieldPageParts you'll need to adapt them to fit the new requirements of the FormAdaptorInterface.